JMB-Technology-Limited/AndroidPhotoExtract/README.md

 Grab the library from this repository.

 Note you will need android.permission.READ_EXTERNAL_STORAGE permission.
-If you are using optional permission (targetting Android 6 and above) you will need to make sure you have obtained this permission from the user first.
+If you are using optional permission (targeting Android 6.0 and above) you will need to make sure you have obtained this permission from the user first.

 ## How do I use it?